DavidKJones/KD-Trees/src/readme.txt

  *  the protocol as described on the assignment page.
 Give one
  *  sentence explaining what each of you contributed.
  *****************************************************************************/
+ Mason and David both worked on the KdTreeST and PointST together.